In this article, you will learn the excel free online course with certification.

-To help you understand how you can use Excel effectively to perform data analysis, we have launched free Excel courses under our new upStart program.
-You only have to head to the upStart page, select your desired course, click on Register, and complete the registration process.
+To help you understand how you can use Excel effectively to perform data analysis, we have launched free Excel courses under our new upGrad Free Courses.
+You only have to head to the upGrad’s Data Science Free Courses page, select your desired course, click on Register, and complete the registration process.

 You only have to invest 30 minutes per day for a few weeks to learn Excel for free.
-This article discusses why you should know this skill, how our “Getting Started with Excel – Basics & Advanced” course helps you, and how you can start.
+This article discusses why you should know this skill, how our free courses including ‘Introduction to Data Analysis using Excel’, ‘Analyzing Patterns in Data and Story Telling’ and ‘Exploratory Data Analysis using Excel’ can help you, and how you can start.

 Why Learn Excel?

 Excel is the foundational tool to perform data analysis.
 Organizations always look for the most skilled candidates while hiring, and having Excel as a skill in your CV would undoubtedly help you.
 Excel has many advanced features, but at its core, it’s the most straightforward software to perform data analysis.